anazibinurasheed/go-grpc-microservice/README.md

 ## Overview

 A small e-commerce system.
 Developed 3 Microservices and 1 API Gateway which handles incoming HTTP requests.
-HTTP requests will be forwarded to these Microservices by gRPC.
+The HTTP requests will be forwarded to these Microservices using gRPC.
 ##
 ## Note: Its a monorepo contains 4 standalone projects.
 ##